A Comprehensive Guide to Cannabis Measurements

 Gram

 A gram is a small metric unit that equals one-thousandth of a kilogram.
 It’s ideal for those who want to buy smaller amounts of weed to try a new strain or because of low consumption rates.
-A gram is the only cannabis measurement unit that doesn’t relate to ounces in regards to cannabis quantities.
+A gram is the only cannabis measurement unit that doesn’t relate to ounces regarding cannabis quantities.

 Eighth